nyu-systems/Grendel-GS/README.md

 # Overview

 We design and implement **Grendal-GS**, which serves as a distributed implementation of 3D Gaussian Splatting training.
-We aim to help 3DGS achieve its *scaling laws* the with support from distributed systems, just as the achievements of current LLMs rely on distributed training.
+We aim to help 3DGS achieve its *scaling laws* with distributed system support, just as the achievements of current LLMs rely on distributed system.

 By using Grendal, your 3DGS training could leverage multiple GPUs' capability to achieve significantly ***faster training***, supports a substantially ***more Gaussians*** in GPU memory, and ultimately allows for the reconstruction of ***larger-area***, ***higher-resolution*** scenes to better PSNR.
 Grendal-GS retains the original algorithm, making it a ***direct and safe replacement*** for original 3DGS implementation in any Gaussian Splatting workflow or application.